 Typical risk areas for healthcare include:

-Physical Security – Careless actions may lead to the theft or loss of laptops, opening the organisational network up to data theft.
+Careless actions may lead to the theft or loss of laptops, opening the organisational network up to data theft.
 Cybercriminals can also access devices via the web, then lay dormant in the system, silently collecting sensitive information such as credentials via key-loggers.
-To reduce this risk, organisations can install network intelligence (NI) solutions to scan the environment for unusual behaviours, such as logins from unexpected geo-regions or unexpected downloads and activities.
+To reduce this risk, organisations can install network intelligence (NI) solutions to scan the environment for unusual behaviours.
+Unusual behaviours can include logins from unexpected geo-regions or unexpected downloads and activities.
 NI will raise an alert for security engineers within a security operations centre to investigate further.

 Telemedicine can significantly streamline doctor visits